 According to the Federal Reserve, Americans have a total of $1.4 billion in student loan debt (more than they owe in credit card debt).

-The average student with a bachelor's degree takes 21 years to pay off student loans, even though they initially plan to pay it off in 10 years.
+Furthermore, the average college graduate has a daunting $37,000 in student loan debt.
+For the average student with a bachelor's degree it will take 21 years to pay off student loans, even though they initially plan to pay it off in 10 years.

 When graduates pay off their debt quickly, they can seriously cut down their monthly payments and the total interest paid.

 Then, they can put money towards the future, like a house, 401(K), children, or college funds for children.

 At the start of your career, it may seem impossible to ever pay off five or even six figures of debt.

 It won't be an easy process, but it's definitely possible to pay off huge amounts of debt in a few short years (or even months).

 You don't have to be shackled by student debt for 20+ years.